-Have you every heard people say, "You can't love someone else until you love yourself?"
-Now, I don't know if there is science to back this up, but certainly self-compassion is a key aspect of positivity.
+Have you ever heard people say, "You can't love someone else until you love yourself?"
+Now, I don't know if there is science to back this up, but certainly, self-compassion is a key aspect of positivity.
 Being comfortable in your own skin—and finding your true self—can make it easier to accept others as they are and give and receive love more easily.
 To build your self-compassion, one research-based strategy is to write a self-compassion letter (Shapira & Mongrain, 2010).
 This letter is kind and comforting.
 You basically talk to yourself like you were a small child.
 Here's the self-compassion letter activity if you need more help.

 3. Positive attention

 Numerous studies show that training our attention away from negative things and onto positive things improves our well-being (MacLeod, et al., 2002; Wadlinger & Isaacowitz, 2008).
 So to grow your positivity, try to shift your attention to the positive over the negative.

 Positive reappraisal is an emotion regulation strategy where we look for silver linings in an otherwise challenging situation.
 We can try to find the benefits or downplay the negative parts until we feel a bit better about the situation.
 Here is a positive reappraisal activity to try to practice this skill.

 Doing positivity meditations can shift your mood and help you develop a more positive mindset.
 Doing these types of meditations regularly (each day or even once a week) can give you the opportunity to focus on your goal to increase positivity and prioritize this goal in your life.
 Below, I've included a few of my favorite positivity meditation videos.

 Video: Positivity Meditation (No words)

 Positivity vs. Negativity